Saint Francis's satyr

-The Saint Francis' satyr (Neonympha mitchellii francisci) is an endangered butterfly subspecies found only in the US state of North Carolina.
-First discovered in 1983, it was first described by David K. Parshall and Thomas W. Kral in 1989 and listed as a federally endangered species by the US Fish and Wildlife Service in 1994.
+The Saint Francis's satyr (Neonympha mitchellii francisci) is a butterfly subspecies found only in the US state of North Carolina.
+First discovered in 1983, it was first described by David K. Parshall and Thomas W. Kral in 1989 and listed as federally endangered by the US Fish and Wildlife Service in 1994.
 It is a subspecies of N. mitchellii and is restricted to a single metapopulation on Fort Bragg military base in Hoke and Cumberland counties.
 The other subspecies, Mitchell's satyr (Neonympha mitchellii mitchellii), is also federally endangered.

 Physical characteristics

-The Saint Francis' satyr is a small butterfly with an average wingspan of 34–44 mm.
+The Saint Francis's satyr is a small butterfly with an average wingspan of 34–44 mm.
 It is dark brown, with distinguishing eyespots along the lower surfaces of both the upper and lower wings.
 The eyespots on its wings are primarily dark brown or maroon, rimmed with yellow and with flecks of white that reflect silver in the middle.
 They are usually round or slightly oval and found on the forewing and hindwing.
 There are two bright orange bands running along the lower wing edges and two darker orange bands across the middle of each wing.
 Females appear slightly larger and lighter brown than males, which is an example of sexual dimorphism.